Project vicinity in Tacoma. View

 - When complete, drivers will be able to continue using an HOV lane while merging onto I-5 or SR 16.
 View completed layout (pdf 6.3 mb).

-- WSDOT has awarded the project to the Skanska and WSP/Parsons Brinckerhoff Design-Build team.
-Final design of the project is underway.
+- WSDOT awarded the project to the Skanska and WSP/Parsons Brinckerhoff Design-Build team.
+Construction of the project is now underway.

 Why is WSDOT